salu133445/dan/docs/results.md

 | WGAN-GP | BN              | X            | X           | X        | 0.9253   |
 | WGAN-GP | BN              | BN           | X           | X        | 0.9252   |

+![output_normalization_activation_in_gen](figs/out_norm_act_in_g.png)

-We can see that, for the output layer of the generator, using softmax activation achieves better performance and that using no normalization performances better than using batch normalization.
+We can see that, for the output layer of the generator, using no normalization performances better than using batch normalization and that using softmax activations achieves better performance than using no activation.
 Using no normalization with softmax activation achieves the best performance.

-![output_normalization_activation_in_gen](figs/out_norm_act_in_g.png)

 ## Normalization in Discriminator